fred3m/toyz/_sources/workspaces.txt

 Tiles
 =====
-Tiles are like mini apps that can be used to display interactive content on the workspace.
+Tiles are like mini apps or widgets that can be used to display interactive content on the workspace.
 They can be linked to data sources or each other, so they are not independent apps, but they are customizable in that users can shoose their location, dimensions, and even add their own custom tools.

 .. _add_tile: